SUSE/ha-sap-terraform-deployments/azure/README.md

 The first four parameters `disks_type`, `disks_size`, `caching` and `writeaccelerator` will select disk storage.
 Here you can select the type, size and parameters.
 One disk will use one entry.
 Every further disk will be added by appending more comma seperated entries to each parameter.

 In Detail: `disks_type` will select the sort of SSD with bandwith and reduncy options.
-You will find possible selections and costs at [https://azure.microsoft.com/en-us/pricing/details/managed-disks/](Azure – Managed Disks ).
+You will find possible selections and costs at [Azure – Managed Disks](https://azure.microsoft.com/en-us/pricing/details/managed-disks/).
 The parameter `disks_size` will select the size of each disk in GB.
 Also you can decide if `caching` or the `writeaccelerator` will be active.

 The disks will be counted from left to right beginning with **0**.
 This number is called LUN.
 A Logical Unit Number (LUN) is a scsi concept for logical abstraction targeting physical drives.
 If you have 5 disks you count **0,1,2,3,4**.